openhab/org.openhab.binding.zwave/doc/eco/ecolinkpirv25_0_0.md

 # Ecolink PIR v2.5 Z-Wave PIR Motion Sensor v2.5
 This describes the Z-Wave device *Ecolink PIR v2.5*, manufactured by *Ecolink* with the thing type UID of ```eco_ecolinkpirv25_00_000```.

+The Ecolink PIR v2.5 does not permanently listen for messages sent from the controller - it will periodically wake up automatically to check if the controller has messages to send, but will sleep most of the time to conserve battery life.
+The wakeup period can be configured in the user interface - it is advisable not to make this too short as it will impact battery life - a reasonable compromise is 1 hour.
+The wakeup period does not impact the devices ability to report events or sensor data.
+The device can be manually woken with a button press on the device as described below - note that triggering a device to send an event is not the same as a wakeup notification, and this will not allow the controller to communicate with the device.

 ## Overview

 **Overview:**